WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }]
 ```

-When resolving the issuer DID `did:example:123456789abcdefghi`, we can then  look for types that related to `BlockcertsIssuerService` in order to check for metadata and allow recipients to post their own DIDs/public keys to the issuer, much like we do today for URL based Issuer Profiles.
+When resolving the issuer DID `did:example:123456789abcdefghi`, we can then look for types that related to `BlockcertsIssuerService` to check for metadata and allow recipients to post their own DIDs/public keys to the issuer, much like we do today for URL based Issuer Profiles.

 #### BlockcertsRevocationService